 See the separate leaflet called Indigestion Medication for more information.

 If your gastritis is caused by Helicobacter pylori (H. pylori)

 The tests may show that you have infection with H. pylori.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details about the treatment for H. pylori infection.
+See the separate leaflet called Helicobacter Pylori for more details about the treatment for H. pylori infection.